 Complete with sound preamplifier and necessary power supplies.
 Sound system response of 50 to 5000 cycles-quality of reproduction limited solely by film sound track.
 Ample reel reservoir capacity permitting use of 4000 ft. feature with television sync generator.
 Lamp assembly and pull-down mechanism available for instant replacement.
 Adjustment for both positive and negative film.

-Synchronous locking type driving motor ensuring perfect the in
+Synchronous locking type driving motor ensuring perfect the in movies.

-Light output far exceeds previous equipment, permitting use of low sensitivity pickup tubes even with narrow vertical blanking interval.
+Light output far exceeds previous equipment, permitting use of low sensitivity pickup tubes even with narrow vertical blanking sum, the stability and performance which stelevision film pickup has needed for many years.

-For direct throw on television mosaic or with intermediate translucent screen and prism for utilization of Image Orthicon Camera for film pickup.
+For direct throw on television mosaic or with intermediate transinterval. lucent screen and prism for utilization of Image Orthicon Camera

 Built for continuous use on an average of 20 hours weekly.
-At least 3000 hours' life expectancy for major components.
+At for film pickup. least 3000 hours' life expectancy for major components.